rodrinoblega/microblogging/README.md

 - Post Tweets: Users can create short tweets posts.
 - Follow People: Users can follow other users.
 - Feed Display: A chronological feed displaying posts from all users they follow.
-- User Creation: User creation with an username.
+- User Creation: User creation with username.

 ## Project Structure - Clean Architecture